Russian stock market, crushed by war, will partially reopen

 Stocks last traded in Moscow on Feb.
 25. A day earlier the MOEX sank 33% after Russian President Vladimir Putin ordered the invasion of Ukraine.

-When Moscow’s market reopens, trading will be limited, and investors’ true sentiment could be difficult to judge.
+When Moscow’s market reopens, trading will be limited, and investors’ true sentiment difficult to judge.

 The country has banned short-selling, in which investors essentially bet on stock prices to go down.
 And foreign shareholders will be unable to sell shares — a restriction Russia has put in place to counter Western sanctions against its financial system and the ruble, which has been sharply devalued.